Encryptoid/lem-lister/README.md

 ## Setup
-After installation, you can define lists in your config with the macro: `define-lister-command-key`, which will create for you: a lister, a command, and optionally a keybinding:
+After installation, you can define lists in your config with the macro: `define-lister-command`, which will create for you: a lister, a command, and optionally a keybinding:
 ```common-lisp
 (define-lister-command 'isearch-lister "Search" "C-c l i") ;; Produces command `lister-search`
 (define-lister-command 'dir-lister "Workspaces") ;; Produces command `lister-workspaces`
 ```

 When you create your list it will be empty and not display anything. `C-c n` will initiate a new row based on your columns.

+`C-c d` to remove

 ## Templates
 Lister lists are built off templates.
 These templates define functionality about the list.
 For now each template can define the list's: